Our Approach to

 Met icon

-Overall water consumption across our sites decreased by 7 percent compared to the 2018 baseline.
-At the three water-stressed sites – CC&V, Cerro Negro and Peñasquito – water consumption decreased by 17 percent compared to the 2018 baseline.
-All sites except Boddington met their annual water efficiency targets.
+Overall water consumption across our sites decreased by 10% compared to the 2018 baseline.
+At the two water-stressed sites — Cerro Negro and Peñasquito — water consumption decreased by 12% compared to the 2018 baseline.

 Each site will aim to continuously improve water efficiency according to a site-specific water target